Omotola Jalade Ekeinde: Acting career

 Ekeinde was introduced to acting while accompanying a friend to an audition.
-Her first acting role was in the 1995 film Venom of Justice, directed by Reginald Ebere.
+Her first acting role was in the 1993 film Iva, directed by Reginald Ebere.
 She was given the lead role in the film.
-Her first major role was in the film Mortal Inheritance (1995), where she played a sickle-cell patient who fought for her life against small odds of survival.
+Her first major role was in the film Mortal Inheritance (1996), where she played a sickle-cell patient who fought for her life against small odds of survival.
 Since then, she has starred in several films, including Games Women Play, Blood Sisters, All My Life, Last Wedding, My Story, The Woman in Me and others.

 For her role in Mortal Inheritance, she won "Best Actress in an English Speaking Movie" and "Best Actress Overall" at the 1997 Movie Awards.
 She was the youngest actress in Nigeria at that time to win this.

 In the late 1990s and early 2000s, she starred in several sequel films, including Lost Kingdom II, Kosorogun II, and Blood Sister II, leading to a grand achiever award from the Global Excellence Recognition Awards in 2004.
 She was awarded best Actress in a supporting role during the Africa Movie Academy Awards in 2005.

 After shooting roughly three hundred video movies, Ekeinde received her first cinematic movie role in the 2010 film "Ije".
 This film was shot at locations in Jos and the United States."Ije" was the highest grossing Nollywood film at the time – A feat later broken by Phone Swap (2012).
 In 2012, she starred in the Nollywood thriller, Last Flight to Abuja which became the second-highest-grossing movie in West African cinemas in 2012.
 She has gone on to win over forty domestic and international awards.

 In 2015, Ekeinde celebrated her 20th anniversary in the entertainment industry, having appeared in about two hundred films.
 In June 2018, Ekeinde and fellow Nigerian Femi Odugbemi received invitations to be voting members at the Academy Awards.